BMW K1100LT 1993

 Before I started doing my maintenance, I got an early start to the year by riding the K1100LT from Ontario to Daytona for Bike Week 2002 with Mary Ann.
 That put another 5000 km on the clock.
 (Note: clicking on words underlined in blue on my web pages, will take you to my other pages, and clicking on pictures will almost always give you a big detailed view.).
 I usually at least check tire pressure and engine oil level frequently, but for some reason I didn't do it much during the Florida trip.

-is minus -30 to plus +5 deg.
-C. That might be .1 percent of my
+outside temperature is minus -30 to plus +5 deg.
+C. That might be .1

-and the proper weight is 20W-50!
-That is one possible explanation of
+deg.
+C. range, and the proper weight is 20W-50!
+That is one possible

-the starter clutch failure, as the clutch is made of rollers, and I
+explanation of the starter clutch failure, as the clutch is made of

-think they operate in the engine oil.
-(Late Update December 2002)
+rollers, and I think they operate in the engine oil.
+(Late Update

-I stumbled across this oil related issue on the internet.
-It seems
+December 2002) I stumbled across this oil related issue on the

 I also checked the tire pressure for the first time since starting off to Florida.
 It was 29 rear and 29 front.
 Should be 40 rear and 36 front for 2 up, and 36 rear, 31 front one up.
 I added air for one up driving.
 I honestly felt no difference in handling, during the trip and probably still won't tomorrow.